 The recommended procedure to weigh a motorhome accurately is on individual corner scales.
-Since these are not always available, the diagram above shows how to weigh a motorhome on a typical truck scale.
+Since these are not always available, below is a diagram of how to weigh a motorhome on a typical truck scale.

 Note: Since only one corner can be weighed at a time, the remaining three corners need to be as close to the scale as possible without being on the scale and the unit needs to be as level as possible.
 Remember, wind and rain can cause inaccuracies of weights.